 How Firstlight scores a codebase

-Deterministic checks — fast, exact, reproducible
+5,500+ deterministic checks — fast, exact, reproducible

-LLM dimension analysers — one per dimension
+Multi-agent LLM scans — one analyser per dimension

-On top of that, a dedicated analyser scores the codebase across seven dimensions — architecture, code quality, security posture, multi-tenant isolation, AI claims (a real governed model, or a wrapper?), documentation maturity, operational governance — each working the shared DD rubric and citing a file:line for every claim it makes.
+On top of that, a dedicated LLM analyser scores the codebase across seven dimensions — architecture, code quality, security posture, multi-tenant isolation, AI claims (a real governed model, or a wrapper?), documentation maturity, operational governance — each working the shared DD rubric and citing a file:line for every claim it makes.

 One rubric, one severity ladder